TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/getting-started/tyk-operator-api-ownership.md

 - Tyk Operator needs the correct access rights to modify any APIs.
 - It must be capable of managing APIs according to the ownership rules set in Tyk Dashboard.

 To facilitate API ownership and ensure secure operations, Tyk Operator must be able to 'impersonate' different users for API operations.
 This is where `OperatorContext` comes into play.
 Users can define different `OperatorContext` objects that act as different agents to connect to Tyk Dashboard.
-Each `OperatorContext` can specify different access parameters, including the user access key and organisation it belongs to.
+Each `OperatorContext` can specify different access parameters, including the user access key and organization it belongs to.
 Within `OperatorContext`, users can specify the IDs of owner users or owner user groups.
 All APIs managed through that `OperatorContext` will be owned by the specified users and user groups, ensuring compliance with Tyk Dashboard's API ownership model.

 Here's how `OperatorContext` allows Tyk Operator to manage APIs under different ownerships: